Lessnullvoid/Pulsum-Plantae/README.md

 After runing any of this softwares your ar good to run the puredata part in the system.
 This specific patch is a granular synth.
 Is importat to preload a sound sample on every module.
 By default the outputs are setup in a quadraphonic arrangement, so every module send to ~DAC1 ~DAC2 ~DAC3 and so on.
 You can controll this on the output panel.
  ![pd granular](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/img/pdgranular.jpg?raw=true)

+This is a first version of the software for sonification.
+Both versions are available.
  ![pd plantSynth](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/img/pulsumv2.jpg?raw=true)